Interana/examples/jsonserver/readme.md

 ## Run Tailer test using test driver (300 rps)
 python -u load_tailer_service.py -d 6 -b 2 -r 1000 -c 1000
 python -u load_tailer_service.py -d 6 -b 2 -r 1000 -c 10000

+# Known Issues

+1) All Performance should be done with your "laptop" plugged in in high power mode or else you will get signficantly degraded numbers

+2)